Lab 0: Intro and Setup

 Note: Non-standard Enrollment

-If you're enrolled CS 61C normally, you can ignore this blurb.
+If you're enrolled CS 61C normally, you should already be added to everything.

-If you're a concurrent enrollment student, in CS 47C, resolving an incomplete, or in some other non-standard enrollment for CS 61C, you might not be able to access some of the resources below.
+If you're a concurrent enrollment student, in CS 47C, or in some other non-standard enrollment for CS 61C, you might not be able to access some of the resources below.
 If that is the case, please fill out this form so we can add you.

 CalNet ID (and Berkeley Google accounts)